w3c/webappsec/specs/subresourceintegrity/spec.markdown

     <var>resource</var>'s origin, return `true`.
 4. Return `false`.

-Step 3 returns `true` if the resource was a CORS-enabled request.
-If the resource failed the CORS checks, it won't be available to us for integrity checking because it won't have loaded successfully.
+Step 3 returns `true` if the fetch was a CORS-enabled request.
+If the fetch failed the CORS checks, it won't be available to us for integrity checking because it won't have loaded successfully.
 {:.note}